-Home & Garden Garden How to Requeen a Honey Bee Hive By Lauren Arcuri Writer Swarthmore College Lauren Arcuri is a freelance writer and an experienced small farmer based in rural Vermont. our editorial process Lauren Arcuri Updated January 21, 2021 Zelda Gardner / Getty Images Share Twitter Pinterest Email Garden Urban Farms Planting Guides Indoor Gardening Insects The first question you need to ask yourself is: Do I need to requeen this hive and replace my queen bee?
+Home & Garden Garden How to Requeen a Honey Bee Hive By Lauren Arcuri Lauren Arcuri Writer Swarthmore College Lauren Arcuri is a freelance writer and an experienced small farmer based in rural Vermont.
+Learn about our editorial process Updated January 21, 2021 Zelda Gardner / Getty Images Share Twitter Pinterest Email Garden Urban Farms Planting Guides Indoor Gardening Insects The first question you need to ask yourself is: Do I need to requeen this hive and replace my queen bee?
 Here are some of the most common reasons for requeening a hive: Old queen: Your queen may be more than a year or two old.
 Some beekeepers routinely requeen every September to be sure their queen is healthy, young and productive.
 Others prefer to let the bees do their thing and let the queen remain for two years or more.
 Most queens will only live for three to five years, and their egg-laying will decrease over time.
 No queen: If your queen is missing—verified by lack of eggs and/or larvae—you will need to requeen the hive as soon as possible.
 Poorly laying queen: If your queen is just not up to snuff, you may choose to replace her.
 This could be evidenced by a hive that should have more bees than it does, a spotty laying pattern or the advice of an experienced beekeeper.
 If you've determined that you definitely need to requeen, read on.
 Buy a New Queen The first step in requeening your hive is to buy a newly-mated queen bee.
 Contact your local beekeeping association to find a local queen, which is always the best choice.
 Sometimes, if you live in a rural area, that will mean having a queen shipped to you from across the state from a honeybee supplier.
 If you have a queen shipped to you, the cage she comes in might look like this one, or it might look slightly different.
 Be aware that it is possible you will have attendant bees in the cage with her or in the box itself (open the box and out go the attendants).
 Most likely, the cage will have a plug, cork or cover (this one has a cover you remove) as well as candy in the end that the bees will have to eat through to release the queen.
 Lauren Ware Remove the Old Queen For this hive, there was a living—but poorly-laying—queen bee who had to be removed from the beehive.
 Though you can keep her alive for a while in case the other queen doesn't take or use her to split off another hive, most beekeepers kill queens that they remove.
 If your queen isn't marked, look for the circle of workers that surround the queen.
 She won't be striped like the other bees, and she will be slightly longer and thinner in the abdomen.
 Lauren Ware Install the New Queen Bee in the Hive Begin by opening the beehive just like you would for a routine inspection (although you might want to go light on the smoke).
 Some beekeepers use sugar syrup and essential oils to mask the new pheromone smell of the queen in hopes that this will improve acceptance of the new queen by the bees.
 The choice is up to you.
 If possible, it's recommended to wait 24 hours between removing the old queen and installing the new one.
 This gives the bees more chance of accepting the new queen.
 Lauren Ware Now comes the fun part.
 It's time to put the new queen bee in her cage in the beehive.
 Of course like almost everything with beekeeping, there are different approaches to this.
 Some leave the plug or cap on the end of the queen cage for one to two days, simply introducing the queen to the bees.
 There is some risk of the bees killing her if they reject her, so the idea is that by getting the hive used to the new queen, they will be less likely to reject her.
 For this particular requeening, the new queen bee was set in without the cap.
 It's best to put the candy side down when putting in the cage; if you live in a hot climate, there is a chance that the candy will melt all over the queen, which could injure or kill her.
 Gently push the queen cage into some comb (without brood) in the center of the brood nest, and then gently push the frames together around the cage.
 Set it just a bit below the top bars.
 Lauren Ware Leave the Hive Alone After installing the new queen bee, leave the hive alone for about a week.
 One exception: If you left the cork, plug, or cap on the cage, open the hive up in one to two days and remove it.
 Then leave them alone for a week.
 This way, the bees have time to accept their new queen without any disruption.
 If you disturb them during this time, they may blame the stress on the new queen and kill her.
 Lauren Ware Inspect the Hive If it's been a week or ten days, your queen has likely been released by the bees who have eaten through the candy plug.
 They've either accepted or rejected her and now it's time to find out which.
 Perform a standard hive inspection (although it doesn't hurt to go easy on the smoke so as not to stress them too much).
 Identify the queen herself or at least verify the presence of eggs, so you know she's there, laying and happy.
 If your queen isn't present, assess the situation with a more experienced beekeeper or order another queen and go through the steps again.
 Lauren Ware View Article Sources “About Honey Bees - Types, Races, and Anatomy.”
 University of Arkansas.
 “Requeening a Beehive.”
 University of Florida.